150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

 - “That's a cool looking [phone].
 Is it easy to use?”

-Phase 2: Elaborating on a Topic
+Phase 2: Elaborating on the Conversation Topics

 Now that you've started talking, you will need to elaborate on the established topic and continue talking.